What Is Nebulizer Treatment and Cleaning?

 - Continue the treatment until the medication is gone.

-- If your child becomes dizzy or feels "jittery," stop the treatment and rest for about 5 minutes.
+- If your child becomes dizzy or feels "jittery," stop the treatment and rest for about five minutes.
 Then continue the treatment, but tell your child to try to breathe more slowly.
 If these symptoms continue with future treatments, inform your healthcare provider.

 - Turn off the compressor.